Marcolbr2001/ESA_Dust_Sensor/README.md

 > [!WARNING]
 > Your antivirus may block the executable.
 You might need to grant permission to run the file.

  If you are not able to run the program, you can launch it directly within Python.
-If you did not encounter this prblem, you can go directly to point 6.
+If you did not encounter this problem, you can go directly to point 6.

 3. Navigate into the folder
     ```sh